Chapter Nine: Vehicles

 Loss of Control

 A Vehicle can lose control for any number of reasons.
-The Operator might die, abandon ship, or become distracted by text messages at a crucial moment.
-The control systems might be disconnected, destroyed, or come into conflict with commands from auxilliary control consoles.
-The Propulsion systems might be damaged, disabled, or sabotaged to function perfectly but in the wrong direction.
+The operator might be dead, absent, or distracted by text messages.
+Controls might be disconnected, destroyed, or contradicted by auxiliary Controls.
+Propulsion systems might be damaged, disabled, or sabotaged to function perfectly but in the wrong direction.

-If the Propulsion systems are undamaged, out-of-control Vehicles tend to keep going in whichever direction they were already going, at whatever speed they were already moving.
-Their movement continues in a straight line every turn until they Crash into something or exit the battlefield, unless players come up with a specific reason they should change direction.
+Out-of-Control Vehicles keep going in whichever direction they were already going, at whatever speed they were already moving.
+Their movement continues in a straight line every turn until they Crash into something (9.5: Collisions) or exit the battlefield, unless players come up with a specific reason they should change direction.

-A Vehicle that loses power (the fuel line is severed, the minifig working the pedals is killed, etc) or loses Propulsion effectiveness (a truck tipped off its wheels, a boat beaching itself) moves at half its current speed on the following turn, and then grinds to a halt.
+A Vehicle that loses power (the fuel line is severed, the minifig working the pedals implodes, etc) or loses Propulsion effectiveness (a truck tipped off its wheels, a boat beaching itself) can use its remaining Momentum (if any) to continue moving on the following turn, buying one Skill die of Move inches (or one d4 of inches, if the vehicle lacks a Skilled operator) for each MOM spent.
+It then grinds to a halt.
 Flying Vehicles, in particular, grind to a halt by nosediving straight down from their final position and smashing into the ground.

 9.2: Standard Maneuvering